cyclejs-community/component-combinators/README.md

 - [Component models for user interfaces implementation - a comparison](http://brucou.github.io/posts/component-models-for-user-interfaces-implementation---a-comparison/)

 # Documentation
-Documentation can be found in the [projects portion](https://brucou.github.io/projects/component-combinators/) of my blog.
+Documentation for component combinators and drivers can be found in the [projects portion](https://brucou.github.io/projects/component-combinators/) of my blog.

 # Installation
 ## Packages